GM announces record China vehicle sales in October

 Other major global automakers, including Japanese automotive manufacturer Honda also posted double-digit sales last month.

-Automobiles in the 1.6 liter and under category account for nearly 70 percent of total sales in the country.
+Automobiles in the 1.6 litre and under category account for nearly 70 percent of total sales in the country.

 (Reporting By Winni Zhou and Nicholas Heath; Editing by Michael Perry)